The School of the Arts instructors, listed alphabetically by last name, are chosen for their expertise in both artistry and teaching.

 Jane Banning has been teaching yoga for 2 years, and as a person over 55, has learned how to adapt classes not only for her own body’s changing needs, but also for students of varying levels.
 She has trained in Yogafit, which is a Vinyasa or "flow" style of yoga that is meant to be accessible to people who are looking to improve their strength and flexibility rather than to learn complicated, obscure poses with Sanskrit names.
 Being comfortable in our bodies frees us to create without—or with fewer—physical barriers.
 Jane has attended SOA for the past 3 years as a writer and has thoroughly enjoyed every minute.

-Emily K Bright earned her BA in English from Williams College and her MFA in poetry from the University of Minnesota, where she also served as the University's Scribe for Human Rights.
-She taught creative writing and literature at the University of Wisconsin-Eau Claire for several years before moving to the scenic Northwoods to focus on writing.
+Emily K Bright earned her BA in English from Williams College and her MFA in poetry from the University of Minnesota, where she also served as the university's scribe for human rights.
+She taught creative writing and literature at UW–Eau Claire for several years before moving to the scenic Northwoods to focus on writing.
+Emily has published short stories on postcards, radio stories on Wisconsin Public Radio, and poems in collections whose topics range from cooking to death to laundry.
 She is the author of a poetry chapbook, Glances Back, and the book Powerful Ideas in Teaching: Creating Environments Where Students Want to Learn.
-Emily's poetry has been published in such journals and anthologies as Other Voices International, America Magazine, and North America Review.
-She lives in Eagle River, WI with her husband and toddler daughter.
-See more about Emily at emilykbright.com»
+Learn more at emilykbright.com»

 Bob Curry has MFA degrees in both acting (SMU Professional Theater Training Program) and fiction (Vermont College).
 He has been a professional actor for 30 years, with seasons of classical repertory at American Players Theater in Spring Green, WI and The Old Globe in San Diego, CA. He is head of Playwrights Ink, a Madison Playwrights’ development group.
 He has taught at UW-Madison Continuing Studies Write-by-the-Lake and School of the Arts at Rhinelander for more than a decade and also teaches academic and creative writing, literature, and film at Madison College.
 His screenplay, The Last Great Ride, was turned into a film starring Ernest Borgnine and Eileen Brennan.